mbaumer/us_hep_funding/docs/_states/KY.md

 <a name="KY-02"></a>
 [Back to top](#top)
 ## KY-02 -- Rep. Brett Guthrie (R)
+### Committees
+Brett Guthrie is the #13 Republican on the House Committee on Energy and Commerce

+Brett Guthrie is the #1 Republican on the House Subcommittee on Higher Education and Workforce Development

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016